For Utah Scholarship

 STEP 1: Create Your CIS Account and Activate your UMail Account

 This scholarship cannot be combined with any other university merit award from UOSFA and is only available to students earning their degree at the U’s main campus.
 This scholarship generally applies only to fall and spring semesters as long as you meet the eligibility criteria; this award does not apply to enrollment or charges during the summer term unless you specifically request use of the scholarship during summer and you continue to meet all eligibility criteria (and use of the scholarship during a summer term will count toward your maximum number of terms of eligibility).
-Other scholarships or grants received could affect your eligibility regardless of timing of when they are received; this means a scholarship or grant received late in the semester after your For Utah Scholarship has already been awarded could cause an adjustment to the For Utah amount you received.
+Other scholarships or grants received could affect your eligibility regardless of the timing of when they are received; this means a scholarship or grant received late in the semester after your For Utah Scholarship has already been awarded could cause an adjustment to the For Utah amount you received.

 Should your residency classification change to non-resident or other ineligible status, you will no longer be eligible for the For Utah Scholarship.